cwc/OmegaRPG/README.md

 Visual Studio solution/project files are located in `build/win32`.
 Since these files are typically incompatible with older versions of VS, each Visual Studio version has its own subfolder.
+Either:

-Choose the subfolder appropriate to your version and open the `OmegaRPG.sln` file therein.
+Choose the subfolder appropriate to your version and open the `OmegaRPG.sln` file therein, or run the `build_debug.bat` file to automatically build the game.

 About the Game
 -----